-Greenshields Prize: The 2016 Greenshields Prize will be announced at the Summer Meeting in Sydney in July 2016.
+Greenshields Prize: The 2018 Greenshields Prize will be announced at the Summer Meeting in Woods Hole in August 2018.

-ISTTT 22: The 22nd International Symposium on Transportation and Traffic Theory will be held at Northwestern University from July 24-26, 2017.
+ISTTT 23: The 23rd International Symposium on Transportation and Traffic Theory will be held on the campus of Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland from July 24-26, 2019.
 We will also hold a short summer meeting at the Symposium.

 look forward to your active participation and involvement with this committee.
 Very sincerely yours,